2017 Mider Cup Event Page on Facebook – Click Here

 Once players are slotted into the various foursomes, they must remain in that slot unless they are unable to play due to injury or some other valid reason.
 A Mider Cup team will be allowed to sub in cases of injury.
 It will be up to the Zone Captain to decide if a player is no longer able to play.

-Amateurs that accept cash in the PDGA sanctioned events during the 2014 disc golf season (or prior) are ineligible to compete in the Amateur divisions.
-Anyone listed as Pro on the PDGA website is ineligible to compete in the Amateur divisions
+Amateurs that accept cash in an Open Pro division during the PDGA sanctioned events during the 2017 disc golf season (or prior) are ineligible to compete in the Amateur divisions.
+Anyone listed as Pro on the PDGA website is ineligible to compete in the Amateur divisions.

-To be able to compete in the 2014 Mider Cup, every Mider Cup player must either be an MFA member or an MFA Affiliate member.
-If a player is using a MFA Affiliate membership to qualify, that MFA Affiliate Club must be located in their zone.
+To be able to compete in the 2017 Mider Cup, every Mider Cup player must be an MFA member.
 If there are more players competing for a Mider Cup division than slots available, the Zone Coordinator will be responsible for establishing the player selection process for their zone.

 The Mider Cup team captain still retains the option to use non-current PDGA members on his or her team.
 The caveat being that non-current PDGA members, or current members not meeting the above guidelines must play in Open Pro, Grandmaster Pro or Master Pro.
 Placement in the age protected divisions still requires the player meet the necessary age requirement.

-Players may earn a position on the Mider Cup team based on their current year standings in the MFA Minnesota Summer Tour.
-There are a total of six (6) team positions that will be allowed to the top point earners in the tour as of September 1st, of said competition year.
-If an MST event is scheduled on September 1st or is a multi-day event with one of the days of competition including September 1st, posting of current MST standings will be delayed until the results from that event can be included.
+Players may also earn a position on the Mider Cup team based on their current year standings in the MFA Minnesota Summer Tour.
+There are a total of six (6) team positions that will be provided to the top point earners in the tour as of the MN State Championships on October 10th, of said competition year.
 The positions are as follows:

 Zone/team Captains for the Mider Cup will be required to give priority to the individuals whom meet these qualifications to fill their roster.
 These individuals will be the top one or two point holders from their specific zone, not simply the top one or two point holders in the MFA MST Tour.

-This same player selection model would be applied to the Master Pro, Advanced and Intermediate rosters as well.
+This same player selection model would be applied to the Master Pro, Advanced and the Intermediate rosters as well for the number spots awarded via MST points per division.
 If for any reason one of these individuals cannot participate in the Mider Cup the team captain must choose the next highest points leader.
 Going back to our previous example.
-If Player B from the North Zone team chose not to accept the invitation to play the Mider Cup event the North Zone captain would then extend an invitation to both Player D and Player J. This process would continue until two players were found.
+If Player B from the North Zone team chose not to accept the invitation to play the Mider Cup event, the North Zone captain would then extend an invitation to both Player D and Player J. This process would continue until two players were found.
 If no players from the current MST standings are willing to participate the team captain will be provided a choice of player to fill the empty roster position.
 In the event that a player wishes to decline his or her position on the Mider Cup team from the MST Points selection process the team captain is required to provide the Mider Cup Committee proof of said refusal in the form of mail or electronic mail correspondence between said Player and the Zone Team Captain.

 Each competitor will receive 2 points for every match won, 1 point for every match tied, and 0 points for every match lost.
 Once all three matches have been completed, points are added for each zone.
 If two or more zones tie for first place, a sudden death playoff will decide the winner.
 The Zone Captain will choose one competitor from their zone to compete in the playoff.

-All players will mark down a “1″ on their scorecard when they win the hole and a dash if they lose or Ne.
-PLEASE no blanks or 2′s, 3′s, etc.
+All players will mark down a “1” on their scorecard when they win the hole and a dash if they lose or tie.
+PLEASE no blanks or 2’s, 3’s, etc.

 The Zone Coordinator will be the Mider Cup Captain unless the Zone Coordinator designates someone else as the Zone Captain(s).
 Player info must be submitted to the Mider Cup TD a minimum of 24 hours prior to the event.
 The Team Captain is responsible for letting the TD know where their players will be seeded within the divisions on or before 9:00AM the day of the event.